March 12, 2025

-Presented annually to the top freshman in division I college basketball
+The top freshmen in division I college basketball

-BOSTON, MA -- The finalists for the 2023-24 Kyle Macy National Freshman of the Year award have been announced.
+BOSTON, MA -- CollegeInsider.com has announced the finalists for the 2024-25 Kyle Macy award.
 The award is presented annually to the top freshman in division I college basketball.

 The award is named for a guard who starred as a freshman for Purdue.
 The 1975 Indiana Mr. Basketball, Kyle Macy played his freshman season at Purdue University, averaging 13.8 points per game while leading the Boilermakers in free throws (85.9 percent for the season).
 He started in 25 of 27 games, helping them to a 16-11 season record.